Apply to the MDP Program

 Once all materials are received, and the review committee has made its admission decision, you will receive formal acceptance information from the Graduate College.
 This letter includes information about enrollment.
 Please note that placement in the program is not guaranteed until the student completes enrollment.
 Proof of immunization or waiver is required.
 At this time, you will need to send official copies of your transcripts directly to the Graduate College.

 International students cannot register for classes until they attend the International Student Orientation.
-The MDP program remains in close contact with all international students in May and June to confirm enrollment.

 Do you have any questions about the application process?
 Please contact us at MDPAdmissions@email.arizona.edu.